googleapis/google-cloud-ruby/google-cloud-firestore/CONTRIBUTING.md

 To set up your interactive console credentials:

-1. Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of your service account JSON key file (above):
+1. Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of your service account JSON key file (see above):

    ``` sh
    $ export GOOGLE_APPLICATION_CREDENTIALS=/path/to/keyfile.json
    ```

    If you are already using the `GOOGLE_APPLICATION_CREDENTIALS` environment variable, and wish to test this library with a different key file, you may set the `FIRESTORE_CREDENTIALS` environment variable instead:

    ``` sh
    $ export FIRESTORE_CREDENTIALS=/path/to/keyfile.json